ubc-ds/slippages/pages/science.md

 In British Columbia (BC), glacier area declined by 11% between 1985 and 2005.
 The rate of loss is accelerating and glaciers are expected to lose 30-50% additional volume by 2050, thereby decreasing freshwater sources and heavily impacting related ecosystems ([Preliminary Strategic Climate Risk Assessment report](https://www2.gov.bc.ca/gov/content/environment/climate-change/adaptation/risk-assessment)).
 [Canada’s Changing Climate Report](https://changingclimate.ca/CCCR2019/) describes the rate of loss as “unprecedented over several millennia.”
 In a medium emissions scenario, by the end of this century the glaciers in western Canada are projected to be mostly gone, having declined by 70-95%.

 ### The Athabasca Glacier
 Athabasca Glacier is the most visited glacier in North America.
 It forms part of the Columbia Icefield and is estimated to be approximately 300 m deep.
-As well as glacial recession, the icefield experiences 5 meters of glacial thinning per year.
+In addition to receding, the glacier is thinning by 5 metres each year.

 <div class="container">
 <div class="inline-image-reference">